Plant-Food-Research-Open/assemblyqc/README.md

 ### Post the NextFlow Process to Slurm

 The interactive session allows us to monitor the progress from the ssh session.
 However, a major disadvantage is that the NextFlow task is killed if the ssh session drops for reasons such as loss of internet connection.
-For log running jobs, it is a good idea to post the NexFlow task to Slurm.
+For log running jobs, it is a good idea to post the NextFlow task to Slurm.

 ```bash
 cat << EOF > assembly_qc_slurm.sh